Effective date: July 1, 1999 – revised January 2018

 The University President has been designated as "Fiscal Officer and Contracting Officer", and has further delegated power and authority to those individuals identified on the attached delegation documents.

-Procurement for amounts over $19,400 require competitive sealed bids/proposals to be solicited by either the Purchasing Office or Construction Procurement Office, with appropriate public notice (advertising).
+Procurement for amounts equal to or over $20,100 require competitive sealed bids/proposals to be solicited by either the Purchasing Office or Construction Procurement Office, with appropriate public notice (advertising).
 Decentralized solicitation of bids for this level is prohibited.

 Adherence to the following policies and conditions apply to all purchases, regardless of dollar amount: